craigwongva/dg-pcf-poc-debug/README.md

 mvn clean install
 mvn grails:run-app
-curl localhost:8080/my-first-app/prompt/index #then look in controller's output for println output curl localhost:8080/my-first-app/prompt/myIP #look in the curl response (not controller's output) for the IP curl localhost:8080/my-first-app/prompt/getproperty #look in the controller's output for -Dalpha and -Dbeta parsed values
+curl localhost:8080/my-first-app/prompt/index #then look in controller's output for println output curl localhost:8080/my-first-app/prompt/env #then look in controller's output for println output curl localhost:8080/my-first-app/prompt/myIP #look in the curl response (not controller's output) for the IP curl localhost:8080/my-first-app/prompt/getproperty #look in the controller's output for -Dalpha and -Dbeta parsed values